 - Other medical problems, such as diabetes, lung problems, and heart problems, have slowed down your recovery.

-A doctor will supervise your care.
-Other trained health care providers will help you grow stronger:
+At a facility, a doctor will supervise your care.
+Other trained providers will help you grow stronger, including:

 - Registered nurses will care for your wound, give you the right medicines, and help you with other medical problems.

 - Physical therapists will teach you how to make your muscles stronger.
 They will help you learn to get up and sit down safely from a chair, toilet, or bed.
 They will also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.

 - Occupational therapists will teach you the skills you need to do everyday tasks such as putting on your socks or getting dressed.